slazaru/secur_IOT/README.md

 ### Description

+An environment to test sketchy IoT devices.
+When the IoT device sends a DHCP request to the router, several tests are run and are published on the router's web server.
 This project is WIP, don't expect any of it to work.

 ### Requirements